thebinarysearchtree/flyweight/README.md

 );
 ```

-Flyweight parses your sql statements and tables, and creates an API that is typed with TypeScript.
 Each table has a singular and plural form.
 If you want to get one row with the basic API, you can use:

 ```js
 const event = await db.event.get({ id: 100 });